 The word "sobriety" from this same verse means "soundness of mind, self-control."

 God's Word has to be the standard for all Christians and will help us determine what is appropriate to wear.
 We cannot leave these things up to our culture or society to dictate how we dress.
 For hypocrites and heathens, this may be fine.
-Still, Christians are to be different... as mentioned earlier, a peculiar people, abiding in the Word of God, studying to show ourselves approved, studying to prove ourselves worthy of being called a Christian.
+Still, Christians must be different... as the Bible mentions, a "peculiar people", abiding in the Word of God, studying to show ourselves approved, studying to prove ourselves worthy of being called a Christian.

-Consider what God has said about modesty/immodesty, and surely it cannot be too difficult to figure out what He would have us to wear to be pleasing to Him.
+Consider what God has said about modesty/immodesty, and surely, it cannot be too difficult to figure out what He would have us wear to be pleasing to Him.

 Can we look into our hearts, look at God, and honestly believe that a swimsuit is modest?